GSAPP-CDP/Smorgasbord/src/content/modules/16-intro-webmapping/162-webmap-part2.md

 Save the geojson file of points that you plan to use in the `data` folder you have just created.

 The instructions below use the NYC street trees dataset that you used in tutorial 1 as an example.
-It is available in the class [data folder](https://github.com/GSAPP-CDP/Smorgasbord/blob/main/src/src/content/modules/16-intro-webmapping/162-webmap-part2.md).
+If you don't have it ready, it is available [here](https://github.com/GSAPP-CDP/Smorgasbord/blob/main/src/content/modules/16-intro-webmapping/data/2015_Street_Tree_Census_subset_um.geojson).

 We will repeat the steps above that we used for the polygons:
 - load the dataset into your map object